top of page

 A: Psychotherapists provide counselling and psychotherapy services but are unable to provide diagnoses or medication in Ontario.
 Professionals who practice psychotherapy typically have a Masters level degree (but may possess an undergraduate degree or college diploma) with varied training in therapeutic modalities or approaches.

 Psychologists hold a doctorate level degree and are able to provide diagnoses as related to the Diagnostic and Statistical Manual for Mental Health Disorders and are also able to provide psychotherapy services.
 Psychologists can also administer other types of psychological testing depending on their area of expertise such as psycho-educational assessments.
+Psychologists can provide psychotherapy as well and typically work at a higher hourly rate than RSWs or RPs given their scope and because they hold a doctorate level degree.

 Psychiatrists are medical doctors who have attended medical school and went on to specialize in psychiatry.
 Psychiatrists typically engage more with the medical model as it relates to mental health and are able to provide diagnoses and medication to their patients.
 Psychiatrists can but don't often provide psychotherapy in Ontario.
+Psychiatrists are covered by OHIP in Ontario and normally are attached to a hospital based mental health program.

 https://globalnews.ca/news/3825025/psychotherapist-psychologist-psychiatrist-difference/